 Providing your bank and address details

 Payments can only be made to a bank account with an authorised deposit-taking institution in Australia.
 You should provide or update your bank and address details as soon as possible.
 If we do not have your bank details, payments will be delayed.
 Payments will also be delayed if you provide incorrect bank details or change your bank details while your payment is being sent to you.
 You should review your banking details when you receive your offer.

 How to check and update your bank details

 To check and update your bank details:

 - Log on to my.unimelb

-- Click on the drop down menu in the top-right corner and go to Financial Support
+- Click on Student admin at the top of the page and go to Financial Support

 - Select View and update my bank account details

 - Click Enter and save your bank details

 - You will need the name and six-digit BSB number of your bank.
 If you do not know your BSB, contact your bank.